 HER-H 103 Introduction to Contemporary Art (3 cr.)

-This course introduces the vocabulary of visual arts in the twentieth century.
+This course introduces the vocabulary of visual arts in the twentieth and twenty-first century.
 Major movements are briefly introduced with characteristic works.
 Painting, sculpture, photography, printmaking, computer graphics, video, and environmental and performance art in the past three decades are emphasized.
 Required of all Foundation Program students.
 Required for all Foundation Program students other than those planning to major in Visual Communication.
-For art history majors, H103 is not required, but if taken, may be counted for the required 20th/21st century requirement.
+For art history majors, H103 is not required, but is recommended for the required 20th/21st century requirement.